This notice was last updated in June 2023.

 - Our Site, accounts and devices are password protected

-- We use Wordfence security plugin to help protect Our Site from attempted hacks.
+- We use security plugins to help protect Our Site from attempted hacks

 - We keep our site and plug ins updated to minimise hacking risk